 July 2005: Review of progress by KMC-MIC

-March 2006: Publication Capacity Building Programme Volume I
+March 2006: Publication “Capacity Building Programme Volume I”

 The Kolkata Municipal Corporation Act from 1980 foresees a three tier organisational structure for the Municipality.
 The Municipal Corporation is at the top of the organisational hierarchy, the borough committees correspond to an intermediate level and the Ward Committees are at the lowest level.
 The vision formulated by the Municipality for the new capacity building strategy intends to keep this organisational order: it allows to keep system stability and correspond to the 74th Amendment of the Constitution.
 At the municipal corporation level, responsibilities are shared between the corporation, the Mayor-in-Council and the Mayor.

-Organizational development strategies can then be implemented within this structure.
-These strategies refer to complementary practices, procedures are conventions aiming at more efficiency in the functioning of the institution.
-These strategies refer to two main aspects which are:
+Organizational development strategies are implemented within this structure.
+The strategies refer to two main aspects which are:

-- institutional/organizational reform
+- Institutional/organizational reform

-- human resource development strategy
+- Human resource development strategy

 One of those strategies is to combine delegation with decentralization.
 For central functions (such as tax collection), delegation will still be preferred over decentralization.
 Development and welfare functions (such as the delivery of birth certificates) are suitable for decentralization.
 One other strategy concerns the evolution of the control system.
-To that end, the Internal Audit system, as well as the Municipal Vigilance authority have to be reorganized.
-This will mainly happen through the hiring of specialized firms on contractual basis.
+To that end, the Internal Audit system, as well as the Municipal Vigilance authority had to be reorganized.
+This mainly happened through the hiring of specialized firms on contractual basis.
 Mind building has been also identified as a key aspect of the strategy.
-For that the internal training organ of KMC, namely the Institute of Urban Management will be upgraded to achieve this objective through trainings, visits and reorientation exercises.
-Organizational development strategies will also include the strengthening of pro-poor initiatives.
-Officiers have to be better trained and consultants should be hired to support them in the fields of urban planning, public-private partnerships exercises and land management.
-An Information, Education and Communication (IEC) strategy has to be put in place to reach out larger parts of the population and achieve participatory forms of governance.
+For that the internal training organ of KMC, namely the Institute of Urban Management was upgraded to achieve the objective through trainings, visits and reorientation exercises.
+Organizational development strategies also included the strengthening of pro-poor initiatives.
+Officiers had to be better trained and consultants should be hired to support them in the fields of urban planning, public-private partnerships exercises and land management.
+It was also recommended to put an Information, Education and Communication (IEC) strategy in place to reach out to larger parts of the population and achieve participatory forms of governance.

 financing_and_resources: Indicate financial and personnel resources, e.g. training, capacity building activities, or other resources used, such as support from other institutions, private sector (max.
 200 words).

-As part of the Kolkata Environmental Improvement Project, the Capacity Building Programme for the Kolkata Municipal Corporation is funded by the Asian Development Bank.
-This regional development Bank dedicated a loan of USD220 million for KEIP.
+As part of the Kolkata Environmental Improvement Project, the Capacity Building Programme for the Kolkata Municipal Corporation was funded by the Asian Development Bank.
+The regional development Bank provided a loan of US$220m for the whole KEI Project.

-The Government of U.K's Department for International Development (DFID) provided a total funding of £28.3 million over the six-year implementation period.
+The UK Government’s Department for International Development (DFID) provided a total funding of £28.3m (US$43.7m) over the six-year implementation period.

 results_and_impacts: Indicate if a project evaluation has taken place or is foreseen.
 Explain existing results and impacts on other policy fields and the project area (max.
 250 words).

 Citizens’ satisfaction has been recorded as increasing in surveys as a result of improved service delivery.
-In 2009 following key results have been achieved:
+In 2009 following key results had been achieved:

 1. Organizational Development

-- Delegation of powers accelerated service delivery.
+- Delegation of powers accelerated service delivery

-- Transferred of responsibilities to the KMC for more transparency.
+- Transfer of responsibilities to the KMC improved clarity of responsibilities and transparency

-- Creation of new departments focused on pro-poor approach and planning aspects.
+- Creation of new departments focused on pro-poor planning aspects

-- Training and workshops for KMC staff.
+- Provision of trainings and workshops for KMC staff

-- Citizen’s charter for 8 departments, informing the citizens of the list of KMC services and also fixing accountability for each service.
+- Development of a citizen charter for eight departments, informing citizens of the list of KMC services and also fixing accountability for each service

-- Citizen’s survey to understand the citizens’perception of KMC’s services.
+- Surveying citizens to understand their perception of KMC services

 2. Social Development

-- Identification of Below Poverty Line population through surveys
+- Identification of populations living below the poverty line through surveys

-- Community empowerment
+- Activities for community empowerment

-- Primary schools for poor children and mid-day-meal scheme
+- Introduction of primary schools for poor children and mid-day-meal scheme

-- School Development Committees for parent's participation
+- Introduction of School Development Committees for improved participation of parents

 3. Resource mobilization and financial management